 Nancy Oppenheimer graduated from The University of Hartford Art School, CT, cum laude, with a doubled major in Art and English Literature, followed by three years of teaching art.
 During that time, she attended Paier Art School, New Haven, CT, Rhode Island School of Design, Providence, RI, and Connecticut College, New London, CT, concentrating on illustration and sculpture.

 Nancy Oppenheimer has received awards in national and international competitions, and her work resides in university, museum, corporate and private collections across the United States.
 She is listed in Who's Who in America, Who's Who Women in America, and Who's Who in the World.
+Nancy is also a member of the Oil Painters of America and Women Artists of the West.
 Prior to working as a gallery fine artist, Nancy was an illustrator with an illustrious list of clients, including Scholastic Books, as well as illustrations for the New London Day Newspaper.
 She also won the Best New England Newspaper Illustration of the Year from the New England Press Association.